dmozealous/TheWaitingRoomV2/README.md

 The website is hosted on AWS LightSail.

-The test, ask ChatGPT to come up with an idea for a new game, then test if ChatGPT-4o could do all of the coding, image, and sound generation for the game.
+The test, ask ChatGPT to come up with an idea for the worst video game of all time, then test if ChatGPT-4o could do all of the coding, image, and sound generation for the game.

 Original game idea can be found here: [https://github.com/dmozealous/TheWaitingRoom/blob/main/README.md](https://github.com/dmozealous/TheWaitingRoom/blob/main/README.md)